Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Ubuntu20.04 LTS, 22.04 LTSx86_64 (64-bit)

-• Suitable for WordPress hosting environments.
+• CloudPanel is well suitable for WordPress hosting environments.

-• Excellent choice for resource-constrained cloud instances.
+• Excellent choice for resource constrained cloud servers.

-Read Also | 6 Top Hosting Providers of 2025: Find the Perfect Fit for Your Website!
+Read Also | 6 Top Hosting Providers of 2026: Find the Perfect Fit for Your Website!

 2. HestiaCP Control Panel